KaNoOoKAh/somatic-awareness-lab.md/09-hypothesis/nasal_respiration.md

 ## 1. Summary

 This entry explores hypothetical outcomes of partial facial submersion, combined with controlled nasal water intake and throat/lung-based breathing, to examine potential effects on ocular clarity, proprioception, and somatic regulation.
-No trials have been conducted yet; this is a question-gathering and hypothesis-formation stage.

 ---